Shen Tong: Literature

-As a writer, he co-authored the book Almost a Revolution, published in 1990, a memoir of his life growing up in China and his experiences at the Tiananmen Square democracy movement.
+As a writer, Shen co-authored the book Almost a Revolution, published in 1990, a memoir of his life growing up in China and his experiences at the Tiananmen Square democracy movement.
 He carried on a diverse writing career with political commentary, scholarly essays, film critics, literary prose, and movie scripts in English and in Chinese, including publications in China under the pseudonym Rong Di.

+Honorary degrees

-He holds honorary Ph.D. in 1991 from St. Ambrose University.
+He holds an honorary Ph.D. in 1991 from St. Ambrose University.

-Shen also founded higher education and culture focused NGO in the mid-1990s, a center in Budapest for liberal scholars, journalists, writers, and educators studying transitional society with funding from Open Society Institute and Central European University of George Soros, a literature review magazine with Chinese dissident poets and writers with support from Allen Ginsberg, Susan Sontag, and Elie Wiesel.
+Personal life

+He lives in New York City along with his three children.
+His father and sister Shen Qing both went to Peking University, and his mother is a medical doctor.